Pirates offense goes silent in loss to Phillies

 The Pirates had a one-run lead before they made their first out Friday and were gifted a second run on a sloppy play.

-A promising start, but it was ruined by a lethargic finish.
+A promising start, but it was ruined by a punchless finish.

 The Pirates were held to one hit over the final eight innings by right-hander Jeremy Hellickson and three relievers, and the Philadelphia Phillies rolled to a 7-2 victory.

+It's not like Pirates didn't create chances.
+Josh Harrison and Andrew McCutchen cracked sharp liners that were snared by third baseman Maikel Franco.
+Jose Osuna squared up two balls but wound up with a pair of flyouts.

+"That's part of the game," Harrison said.
+"You put a swing on it, and sometimes you hit it right on the screws.
+Sometimes you just miss it.
+It's something we've got to live with."

 For the Pirates, the loss was another gut punch in a confounding season.
-One day after racking up 10 runs to win a three-game series against the NL East-leading Washington Nationals, they were punchless against one of the worst teams in the league.
+One day after racking up 10 runs to win a three-game series against the NL East-leading Washington Nationals, they short-circuited against one of the worst teams in the league.

-The Phillies snapped a four-game losing streak and won for just the fourth time in 19 games since April 28.
+The Phillies won for just the fourth time in 19 games since April 28.

-Josh Harrison led off the first inning with a single.
+Harrison led off the first inning with a single.
 Josh Bell followed with an RBI double to the notch in left-center field.

-Bell has produced an extra-base hit in seven consecutive games.
+Bell has produced an extra-base hit in seven straight games.
 In that span, he's collected three doubles and four homers.

 It's the Pirates' longest such streak since Sid Bream did it in eight games in a row in May 1986.
 The longest streak in franchise history is 14 set by Paul Waner in June 1927.

 With two outs and Bell on third base, Francisco Cervelli hit a routine grounder to short.
-Freddy Galvis threw the ball away, though, and Bell scored on the error.
+Freddy Galvis threw the ball away, though, and Bell scored.

 The Pirates forced Hellickson to throw 30 pitches in the first inning.
-He needed only 53 to get through the next five innings.
+He needed only 53 to get through the next five innings as his curveball and changeup came more into play.

+"Not a lot of activity," Hurdle said.
+"Not a lot of hard contact.
+He made his pitches."

 After Bell's double, the Pirates did not get another hit off Hellickson (5-1), who retired the last 10 batters he faced before leaving with an injury.

-By the time the Pirates got their next hit — Bell's leadoff single in the ninth — their two-run lead had become a five-run deficit.
+By the time the Pirates got their next hit — Bell's leadoff single in the ninth — their two-run lead was a five-run deficit.

 The Phillies chipped away against Trevor Williams (2-3).